Denniskaninu/lux-g-modern-store/ADMIN_GUIDE.md

 The **Sales Analysis** section on the dashboard provides a detailed breakdown of your sales.

 -   **Filter by Time**: You can view sales for "Today", "This Week", "This Month", or "This Year" using the dropdown menu.
+-   **Best-Selling Product**: A special card with a trophy icon will automatically highlight the top-selling product for the selected time period.
 -   **View Details**: The table shows which products were sold, the quantity, and the revenue and profit for each.
 -   **Download PDF Report**: Click the **Download** icon to get a professional PDF summary of the sales for the selected period.
 This is great for record-keeping.